Learn to make turkey breakfast sausage patties! This recipe is easy to make, healthy, and perfect for a low carb breakfast.

 - Freeze 5 patties for later

-- Save the rest as simply ground sausage meat to use in a quick pasta sauce during the weekday.
+- Save the rest as ground sausage meat to use in a quick dish during the weekday.

 Voila!
 That's 3 meals you can get out of this one recipe.

-To freeze these homemade turkey sausages, place parchment paper between each patty, so you can easily separate them when you are ready to cook the sausages.
+To freeze these homemade turkey sausages, place parchment paper between each patty.
+It helps you to easily separate the patties when you are ready to cook them.

-You can cook the turkey breakfast sausages from frozen, but just cook each patty a bit longer.
+You can cook the turkey breakfast sausages from frozen.
+Just cook each patty a bit longer.

 To freeze as sausage meat, just store it in a freezer bag.